sangalo20/Serverless-agents-cloudrun/README.md

 # Serverless Agents on Cloud Run

-Welcome to the Serverless Agents workshop!
+Welcome to the Serverless Agents on CloudRun!
 In this session, you will build a production-ready "Micro-Agent" system using Google Cloud Run, Vertex AI (Gemini 2.5 Flash), and Eventarc.

 ## Architecture